rickellis/Arch-Linux-Install-Guide/README.md

 ## Disk Encryption

 Before we setup our LVM we need to encrypt the root partition we just created.
-The Arch Wiki has more information about [LUKS](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption).
+I use AES 256.
+Note that cryptsetup splits the supplied key in half, so to use AES-256 we set the key size to 512.
+For more information about LUKS you can visit the [Arch Wiki](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption).

     $   cryptsetup luksFormat -v -s 512 -h sha512 /dev/sd*